AjayAcharya555/Note-App/README.md

 # Note-App
-This is the short note android application which is using RoomDB for storing data in locale and added daggerhilt dependency for clean and reduce boilerplate code
+This is the short Note android application which is using RoomDB for storing data in locale and added daggerhilt dependency for  reduce boilerplate code and providing dependecies over, used MVVM design pattren for clean Architecture